-- 1.6 Action plans together with their more detailed Management Frameworks may be implemented through or in conjunction with community groups, the voluntary sector, national organisations and charities.
-Sources of funding might be through Section 106 Agreements, Community Infrastructure Levy or grant aid from a number of relevant sources. - 1.7 The Strategy and action plans will be reviewed and updated every five years.
+- external funding while addressing the needs that have been identified within the Strategy. - 1.6 Action plans together with their more detailed Management Frameworks may be implemented through or in conjunction with community groups, the voluntary sector, national organisations and charities.
+Sources of funding might be through Section 106 Agreements, Community Infrastructure Levy or grant aid from a number of relevant sources. - 1.7 The Strategy and action plans will be reviewed and updated every four years.